PascalThalmann/ElasticPythonWorkshop/2_classes_and_api/readme.md

-# Elastic Python Workshop #2
+# Elastic Python workshop #2

-## objects, classes, and how to call them
+## APIs, classes, and how to call them

-You can find here the code in full length for the workshop [Elastic Python Workshop #2 – useful classes for admins](https://cdax.ch/2022/02/24/elasticsearch-python-workshop-2-objects-classes-and-how-to-call-them/)
+You can find here the code in full length for the workshop [Elastic Python Workshop #2 – APIs, classes, and how to call them](https://cdax.ch/2022/02/24/elasticsearch-python-workshop-2-objects-classes-and-how-to-call-them/)

 ```
 from elasticsearch import Elasticsearch